squareinc/jivesearch/README.md

 $ domain=example.com && data_directory=/path/to/data && sudo mkdir -p $data_directory/elasticsearch && sudo chown 1000:1000 $data_directory/elasticsearch && sudo DATA_DIRECTORY=$data_directory ES_HEAP=2g NGINX_DOMAIN=$domain docker-compose up
 ```

+**For local development you don't need a Let's Encrypt certificate.
+You can simply access http://127.0.0.1:8000 directly.**

 Elasticsearch may give you an error about max virtual memory areas.
 In that case:
 ```bash
 # Add the following to the bottom of /etc/sysctl.conf: